xieweiAlex/English_Learning/words/2025/words-Mar-25.md

 -------------------------

+Racial strife is tearing our country apart.
+strife, dispute, quarrel.

 The **aquarium** has some interesting **specimens** of unusual tropical fish.
 These early paintings clearly **prefigure** his Later work. -